shajunxing/json-messaging/README.md

 ## Frame Format

 Message frames are packed by Json format, and encoded by UTF-8.
 In TCP protocol, frames are splited by '\0'.
+In UDP protocol, one packet one frame.

 There are 5 types of frame, 3 for client side and 2 for server side.